-There is no Messy Church in April or September due to school holidays.
+There is no Messy Church during school holidays.

 A Holy Communion service at 8 am is conducted before Messy Church.

-Our Children and Youth Ministry programme takes place during our 9.30 am worship time when it is not Messy Church and during school terms.
+Our Children's programme takes place during our 9.30 am worship time when it is not Messy Church and during school terms.

 Playgroup is for babies to pre-schoolers with their mother/father or carers.
 The programme is balanced and covers the following area: